navithachetty06/Portfolio_Website/README.md

-# Portfolio Website - Navitha's Personal Portfolio
+# Portfolio Website - Personal Portfolio

 Welcome to my personal portfolio website!
 This website serves as a showcase of my skills, projects, and experiences in the field of computer science and software development.